matteodigii/ACTAM-Project/README.md

 **Presets Menu**

-Here It’s possible to find all our custom build presets to have a first try at the pedalboard and then find your presets when you start making and saving them.
+Here it’s possible to find all our custom build presets to have a first try at the pedalboard and then find your presets when you start making and saving them.

 **Save**